iodigital-com/figex/README.md

   - `"type": "values"` is used to export any values like colors, dimensions or text styles
     - `templatePath`: The path to the Jinja2 template.
 See `samples/AndroidValues.xml.figex` for an example and see below for more details
     - `destinationPath`: The path to where the generated file should be written
+    - `destinationPaths`: A list of paths to where the generated file should be written
     - `defaultMode`: The default mode to be used for the values.
 If the `defaultMode` is e.g. `test` then `color.test.argb` is the same as `color.argb`
     - `templateVariables`: A map of extra variables for the template.
 If you define `test` here you can later use `{{ test }}` in your template file
     - `filter`: A template that should read `true` to include a value in the export